kubeflow/katib/docs/proposals/push-based-metrics-collection.md

 ### Add New Parameter in `tune`

-As is mentioned above, we decided to add `metrics_collector_config` to the tune function in Python SDK.
+As mentioned above, we decided to add `metrics_collector_config` to the tune function in Python SDK.
 Also, we have some changes to be made:

-1. Disable injection: set `katib.kubeflow.org/metrics-collector-injection` to `disabled` when the push-based way of metrics collection is adopted so as to disable the injection of the metrics collection sidecar container.

-2. Configure the way of metrics collection: set the configuration `spec.metricsCollectionSpec.collector.kind`(specify the way of metrics collection) to `Push`.
+1. Configure the way of metrics collection: set the configuration `spec.metricsCollectionSpec.collector.kind`(specify the way of metrics collection) to `Push`.

-3. Rename metrics collector from `None` to `Push`: It's not correct to call push-based metrics collection `None`.
+2. Rename metrics collector from `None` to `Push`: It's not correct to call push-based metrics collection `None`.
 We should modify related code to rename it.

-4. Write env variables into trial spec: set `KATIB_TRIAL_NAME` for `report_metrics` function to dial db manager.
+3. Write env variables into Trial spec: set `KATIB_TRIAL_NAME` for `report_metrics` function to dial db manager.

 ### New Interface `report_metrics` in Python SDK